Trontor/INFO30005-2019-fd/README.md

 * Name: Hello Food
 * Type: Web based application
 * Category: Educational website
-* Proposed purpose: A website that helps kids in Melbourne to have a better (easier/simplr) access to fresh food and gain a deeper understanding of fresh food.
+* Proposed purpose: A website that helps kids in Melbourne to raise their awareness of the benefits of fresh food.
 * Techniques
     * Front-end
     * Backend